We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 What is the format of the Economics Challenge?

-Participants will complete a online 30-question multiple-choice exam, covering topics in macroeconomics, microeconomics, and international economics & current events; this exam must be completed individually in one sitting..
+Student participants will complete an online 30-question multiple-choice exam, covering topics in fundamentals, microeconomics, macroeconomics, and international economics; this exam must be completed individually in one sitting.
 Participants will be allowed 35 minutes to complete each exam.
 The content of each exam will reflect the rigor of the associated classroom instruction for each division.

-Teachers may reconfigure the roster of their team between the Regional Competition and State Competition for any reason, as long as at least 2 of the team members were from the original iteration of the team.
-All team members must have competed in the Regional Competition.
+Teachers may reconfigure the roster of their team between the Qualifying Round and the State Competition for any reason, as long as at least 2 of the team members were from the original iteration of the team.
+All team members must have competed in the Qualifying Round.

-Participation in a Regional Competition, is required to be eligible to advance in the Economics Challenge series.
+Participation in a Qualifying Round is required to be eligible to advance to State or Nationals in the Economics Challenge series.

-The online Regional Competition is conducted on behalf of MCEE using a platform and format endorsed by the national Council for Economic Education.
+The online Qualifying Round is conducted on behalf of MCEE using a platform and format endorsed by the national Council for Economic Education.

 State Competition